buildingu/React_Lesson_Exercise/README.md

 ## Objective
 Demonstrate your understanding of various React hooks through a series of challenges.
 Each challenge will focus on a specific hook, and the final challenge will incorporate multiple hooks.
 Use this exercise to explore how React hooks can be used together to build dynamic forms and UI elements.

+<b>ALSO DO NOT INSTALL PACKAGES</b>, that challenge will automatically be wrong.

 ## Instructions
 ### Step 1: Download the Project
 1. Download the project as a zip file from the [repository](https://github.com/buildingu/React_Lesson_Exercise), **Do not clone** the repository since you're not contributing to it, and extract it to your bu-learning repository with the name `Exercise 7` or any other name you think makes sense.
 You should already have the bu-learning repository cloned, if not, clone it [here](https://github.com/buildingu/bu-learning.git).